JamesSkemp/XboxLeadersWrapper/README.md

 XboxLeadersWrapper
 ==================

-Wrapper for version 2.0 (using Mashape) of the XboxLeaders.com API.
+.NET wrapper for version 2.0 (using Mashape) of the XboxLeaders.com API.

 Links
 ========